openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 * `alg`: REQUIRED.
 Specifies the algorithm used for the calculation of the cryptographic hash.
 The algorithm has been negotiated previously between RP and OP during Client Registration or Management.
 * `value`: REQUIRED.
 Base64-encoded [@RFC4648] bytes of the cryptographic hash.

 `txn`: OPTIONAL.
-Identifier referring to the transaction.
-The OP SHOULD ensure this matches a `txn` contained within `check_method` when `check_method` needs to reference the embedded attachment.
+Identifier referring to the verification or validation transaction that generated a particular attachment.
+When used in the context of an [@OpenID4IDA] response the OP SHOULD ensure this matches a `txn` contained within `check_method` when `check_method` needs to reference the embedded attachment.

-External attachments are suitable when embedding Verified Claims in Tokens.
-However, the `verified_claims` element is not self-contained.
-The documents need to be retrieved separately, and the digest values MUST be calculated and validated to ensure integrity.

 It is RECOMMENDED that access tokens for external attachments have a binding to the specific resource being requested so that the access token may not be used to retrieve additional external attachments or resources.
 For example, the value of `url` could be tied to the access token as audience.
 This enhances security by enabling the resource server to check whether the audience of a presented access token matches the accessed URL and reject the access when they do not match.
 The same idea is described in Resource Indicators for OAuth 2.0 [@RFC8707], which defines the `resource` request parameter whereby to specify one or more resources which should be tied to an access token being issued.